Annanardo/Art/README.md

 ### •	Find manually if the artist/painting is present in the database (-d)

-Another argument is `python main.py "Claude Monet" -d`, which after being called allows to get the database realtion between artist and painting:
+Another argument is `python main.py "Claude Monet" -d`, which after being called allows to get the database relation between artist and painting:

 ```bash
 Now you can see by yourself if the artist and his/her most famous painting are present in our database!